MSME Classification: Understanding Meaning and Category Benefits

 • Annual Turnover: A revenue-based metric ensures that operational scale is considered alongside asset investment.

-This dual-criteria approach prevents larger enterprises from entering the classification of MSMEs to avail themselves of benefits, while also making the system more inclusive for service-oriented businesses.
+This dual-criteria approach prevents larger enterprises from entering the MSME classification to avail themselves of benefits, while also making the system more inclusive for service-oriented businesses.

 Significance of the Classification